balllerz21/PriorityQueue/README.md

 A simple implmentation of my own priority queue

 # Purpose
-This is the first implemnation I have ever made with a priority queue.
+This is the first implementation I have ever made with a priority queue.
 The usage of the priority queue is implemented by a Binary Search Tree.
 The queue uses a inorder traversal method to tranverse through the queue.
 The unique aspect of this implemantation of the priority queue is that the items that repeat aren't
 deleted, instead it's linked into the same branch in the order that it was inserted from the oldest to the most recent by a linked list.

+# Implementation
-This priority queue has constructors, destructors, an enqueue, a dequeue, size, and peek functions as well as operator overloads
+This priority queue has constructors, destructors, an enqueue, a dequeue, size, and peek functions as well as operator overloads.
+It uses private methods that uses recursive methods for enqueue, dequeue.

 # Tests
 This project also comes with Google tests that test the funcionality of the priority queue.
 It was my first time using any kind of testing